machinekoder/pickit-docs/docs/robot-integrations/yaskawa/index.rst

 .. _yaskawa:

-Setup Pickit with a Yaskawa robot
+Setting up Pickit with a Yaskawa robot
 ==================================

 This setup manual helps you setup Pickit with a Yaskawa robot.
 The